igomezv/igomezv.github.io/projects_eng.md

 # In process ...

+---

-## Neural networks to decrease the computation time of a Bayesian inference process
+## Neural networks in Bayesian inference
 We try to speed up the computation of the likelihood function within a Bayesian inference process by means of neural networks.
 The input neural network is the sampled point in the parameter space, while the expected output is the likelihood function.